 I am looking for somebody who can artificial inseminate two ewes.
 I live just out side of Eatonville, WA.
 Can't find any body in my area to do so.
 Need these ewes bred in October if possible.
 I am new to sheep so I do not have a lot of connects thus far.
 Any information would be greatly appreciated.

-Pierce County Washington Posted about 1 year ago
+Pierce County Washington Posted over 1 year ago